-As President Trump and his administration take action on the 13 promises we have selected, we have started updating each one's status as broken, untouched, changed, discussed, unclear, in progress or kept.
+As President Trump and his administration take action on the 13 promises we have selected, we will continue to update each one's status as broken, untouched, changed, discussed, unclear, in progress or kept.

 1. Muslim Ban

 Dec.
 7, 2015: A TOTAL SHUTDOWN OF MUSLIMS ENTERING THE U.S. Trump calls "for a total and complete shutdown of Muslims entering the United States until our country's representatives can figure out what is going on."